MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/OpenSSH/OpenSSH_Server_Configuration.md

 To set the default command shell, first confirm that the OpenSSH installation folder is on the system path.
 For Windows, the default installation folder is SystemDrive:WindowsDirectory\System32\openssh.
-The following commands shows the current path setting, and add the default OpenSSH installation folder to it.
+The following command shows the current path setting, and add the default OpenSSH installation folder to it.

 Command shell | Command to use
 ------------- | --------------